c4arl0s/6Rebasing/README.md

 6a442fc Create index page for the message
 ```

-Remember that thanks to the rebase, **about** rests on top of **master**.
-So, All of our **about** section commits are grouped together, which would not be the case had we merged instead of rebase.
+Remember that thanks to the rebase, about rests on top of master.
+So, All of our about section commits are grouped together, which would not be the case had we merged instead of rebase.
 This also eliminates an unnecessary fork in our project history.

 # 	* [Add Dummy Page for Mary](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)

 Once again, the next two snapshots are unneccessarily trivil.
-However, we will use an **interactive rebase** to combine them into a single commit later on.
-That's right, **git rebase** not only lets you move branches around, it enables you to manipulate individual commits as you do so.
+However, we will use an interactive rebase to combine them into a single commit later on.
+That's right, git rebase not only lets you move branches around, it enables you to manipulate individual commits as you do so.

 Create a new empty file in the about section about/mary.html